Skip to content

 Raises:

-ValueError: If the color_bar_style keyword argument is not one of the following strings: 'small' or 'large'.
+ValueError: If `colorbar_style` is not 'small' or 'large'.

 Example: